kyma-project/template-repository/README.md

-> **NOTE:** This is a general template that can be used for a project README.md.
+> **NOTE:** This is a general template that you can use for a project README.md.
 Except for the mandatory sections, use only those sections that suit your use case but keep the proposed section order.
 >
 > Mandatory sections:
 > - `Overview`
 > - `Prerequisites`, if there are any requirements regarding hard- or software
-> - `Contributing` - do not change this! -
+> - `Contributing` - do not change this!
 > - `Code of Conduct` - do not change this!
 > - `Licensing` - do not change this!